Runaway Bus Passenger: Excuse me, uh, do you think you could skip your catchphrase and just hurry up and save us?!

-- In "Candace, Disconnected", Dr. Doofenshmirtz gets as far as "Curse you, Perry the—" before his cell-phone rings with a call from his daughter Vanessa.
-He answers the call, chats with Vanessa a bit, then briefly puts her on hold so he can finish: "—Playtpus!"
+- In "Candace Disconnected", Dr. Doofenshmirtz gets as far as "Curse you, Perry the—" before his cell-phone rings with a call from his daughter Vanessa.
+He answers the call, chats with Vanessa a bit, then briefly puts her on hold so he can finish: "—Platypus!"

-- From the beginning of an epiosde of The Powerpuff Girls.
+- From the beginning of an episode of The Powerpuff Girls.